ireneloading/python-error-helper/README.md

  Hope you find this useful!

 *Loading bar*
+Built with: Python & Streamlit

 - Code blocks whenever I use code so during the py -m etc tec
 - Horizontal rules between major sections like the story and the code
-- Collapsible sections for: How the comman works, future ideas and technical notes
+- Making the collapsible sections in ###
 - Call out boxes for fun facts or little notes